 After this comes the Second Threshold.
 The aspirant has seen the true nature of her being but has not yet integrated it into her personality.
 Therefore, she feels like two people—a rather schizophrenic condition.
 There is “me” and then there is the “real me.”
 Since she still has the worldly patterns of thought within her, she will then enter into a period of purification, a trial by fire whereby the new consciousness will emerge out of the old (the Phoenix motif).
 But in the meantime, she will suffer greatly.
 Many who enter this stage will experience a terrible depression called the “dark night of the soul.”
 It is the great darkness before the dawn that always comes at this point in the process of spiritual awakening.

 This process is as old as humanity itself.
 It has left its footprints in the symbolism and mythologies of the most ancient civilizations.
 From the Sarcophagus in the King’s Chamber of the Great Pyramid to the caves of the Greek Mystery Schools, the theme of death and rebirth repeats itself, echoing the Mystery of the Sun and its diurnal cycle of death and renewal and its rebirth out of the three days of darkness at the Winter Solstice.
-Everywhere the cycle is repeated, from a seed dying seed so that new life can emerge from the chaos of the soil to the mysteries of gestation and birth.
-All undergo the same archetype, beginning with the call to venture into the unknown, having to endure trials and ultimate death, culminating in the victory of resurrection into the light.
-It has always been and will always be the same path—the Path of Initiation, the Hero’s Journey.
+Everywhere the cycle is represented, from a seed dying so that new life can emerge from the chaos of the soil to the mysteries of gestation and birth.
+All point to the same archetypal experience, beginning with the call to venture into the unknown—enduring trials and the ultimate death of the old self—and culminating in the victory of resurrection into the light.
+It has always been and will always be the same path—the Path of Initiation, the Hero’s Journey, The Way.